 Our Common Stock and the Warrants are listed on the Nasdaq Global Market ("Nasdaq") under the symbols "BAER" and "BAERW," respectively.
-On March 22, 2023, the closing price of Common Stock was \$4.75 per share and the closing price of the Warrants was \$0.18 per warrant.
+On April 6, 2023, the closing price of Common Stock was \$4.58 per share and the closing price of the Warrants was \$0.163 per warrant.

-The Resale Securities represent a substantial percentage of the total outstanding shares of Our Common Stock as of the date of this prospectus.
-The shares of Common Stock that the Selling Holders can sell into the public markets pursuant to this prospectus is up to (a) 120,277,192 shares of Common Stock, constituting approximately 84.5% of our issued and outstanding shares of Common Stock and approximately 254.5% of our issued and outstanding shares of Common Stock and approximately 254.5% of our issued and outstanding shares of Common Stock and the conversion of the shares of Series A Preferred Stock) and (b) 9,400,000 Private Placement Warrants constituting approximately 35.3% of our issued and outstanding Warrants.
+The Resale Securities represent a substantial percentage of the total outstanding shares of our Common Stock as of the date of this prospectus.
+The shares of Common Stock and approximately 254.5% of our issued and outstanding shares of Common Stock and approximately 254.5% of our issued and outstanding shares of Common Stock held by non-affiliates (assuming, in each case, the exercise of all of our Warrants, the vesting and settlement of the outstanding restricted stock units, and the conversion of the shares of Series A Preferred Stock) and (b) 9,400,000 Private Placement Warrants constituting approximately 35.3% of our issued and outstanding Warrants.
 The sale of all the Resale Securities or the perception that these sales could occur, could result in a significant decline in the public trading price of our securities.
 Even if the current trading price of our Common Stock is at or significantly below \$10\$ per share, the price at which the units were issued in the JCIC IPO, certain of the Selling Holders, including JCIC Sponsor, may have an incentive to sell because they will still profit on sales due to the lower price at which they purchased their shares compared to the public securityholders.
 See the section of this prospectus entitled "Risk Factors-Risks Related to the Ownership of Our Securities-Future sales, or the perception of future sales, of a substantial number of shares of our Common Stock, by us or our stockholders in the public market may cause the price of our Common Stock and Warrants to decline.
-The securities being offered for resale in this prospectus represent a substantial percentage of our toutstanding Common Stock, and the sales of such securities, or the perception that these sales could occur, could cause the market price of our Common Stock to decline significantly."
-Additionally, certain Selling Holders, including JCIC Sponsor, may experience a similar rate of return on the sale of their shares covered by this prospect
+The securities being offered for resale in this prospectus represent a substantial percentage of our outstanding Common Stock, and the sales of such securities, or the perception that these sales could occur, could cause the market price of our Common Stock to decline significantly."
+Additionally, certain Selling Holders, including JCIC Sponsor, may experience a positive rate of return on the sale of their shares covered by this prospectus even if the market price of our Common Stock to decline signifi